Real or fake: Which Christmas tree to buy?

 Organic option

-In the US, consumers spend an average of around $50 on a real tree with organic varieties tending to cost a little more.
+In the US, consumers spend an average of around $75 on a real tree, with organic varieties tending to cost a little more.
 But for Neuberg it's probably the most ecologically sound choice.

 "If you're buying a real tree, it's best to buy one that comes from somewhere near you, from a well-managed forest, and not from far away because of the transportation and the associated carbon emissions," she says.

-"The other really good thing to do is to try and buy an organic tree.
-In the UK, the Soil Association can tell you where you buy one, but there are other similar organizations elsewhere you can find out from.
+Another good option is to buy an organic tree, she says.
+In the UK, the Soil Association can tell you where you buy one, and there are other similar organizations elsewhere that can provide such information.

-No-tree Christmas?
+A no-tree Christmas?

 For a truly green Christmas there is always the option of doing away with a tree altogether and simply improvising with the plants already in your house.